mhadimedia/mhadimedia.github.io/content/posts/samosas-and-sins/index.md

 ---
 title: "Sins can be like Samosas"
-date: 2023-10-16
+date: 2023-10-17
 image: images/samosas.jpg
 description: "I was at someone's house the other day.
 They were describing their love for Indian food, especially Samosas.
-They mentioned how tasty it was, how tempting it was to eat more of them, how they felt regret after eating them, and how they faced a punishment from eating too many the next day.
+They mentioned how tasty it was, how tempting it was to eat more of them, and how they faced a punishment from eating too many the next day.
 Sounds similar to something else, doesn't it?"
 tags:
    - story
    - advice